danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/03_mbr.md

 Look at this partition with the `p` command.
 Notice that it is automatically given a partition type of `5`, Extended.
 You can manually change this type to something else with the `t` command, but then `fdisk` won't allow you to create logical partitions in it.

+## Logical

 Now create a logical partition, again with the `n` command:

  - Partition type: `l`
- - Partiton number: **Enter**
  - First sector: **Enter**
  - Last sector: **Enter**

+> **NOTE:** You can't assign partition numbers for logical patitions.
+They are automatically assigned.

 ## Partition limitations

 Play around a bit with the limitations of MBR partitions.
 Can you create a logical partition in something other than an extended partition?
 Can you create more than 1 extended partition?
 How about more than 4 primary partitions?
+Can you create a logical partition that is bigger than the extended partition?
+What happens to partition numbers when you delete logical partitions?

 ## Seeing the results